Melissa Joan Hart On Her Mysterious New Netflix Show & The Possibility Of A

 How has it been working with Sean?
 He's already big on Netflix thanks to Stranger Things.
 Were you a fan of his before?

-Speaking of your mum, you've spent most of your career working with your family and your own production company.
+Speaking of your mom, you've spent most of your career working with your family and your own production company.
 What was it like to step out on your own and work with Netflix?

 "It's kind of weird.
 There's good and bad to the element of not producing the show.
 My company Hartbreak, which did Sabrina, Melissa & Joey, a ton of the TV movies and a few of the features and we're about to launch into another Christmas movie later, keeps me very busy and it's always wonderful.
 It's tough to be an actor for hire, especially once you've produced your own stuff or directed your own stuff.
 It's hard to step in and be in someone else's show and have no say over how the notes go — Sean likes to say you're a meat puppet.